9 Best Order Fulfillment Companies for Small Businesses for 2023

 - Managed freight program for importers

-ShipBob delivers flexible, highly functional ecommerce fulfillment services with no order minimums.
+ShipBob delivers flexible ecommerce fulfillment services that bring Amazon-level infrastructure to businesses of all sizes.
 In fact, it offers a special Growth Plan for businesses shipping under 400 orders a month, ideal for startups and young operations.
 Its pricing structure makes it best for faster-moving goods, as the storage fees are among the highest on our list.

-Its wide network of 23 domestic and seven international fulfillment centers is one of the largest on our list, allowing ShipBob to provide high-level distribution capabilities with fast and affordable shipping.
-ShipBob’s FDA-certified climate control and handling make it ideal for retailers who sell beauty, health, or consumable goods.
-(ShipMonk and ShipHero also offer FDA-approved warehouses.)
+Its wide network of 35 domestic and eight international fulfillment centers is one of the largest on our list, allowing ShipBob to provide advanced distribution capabilities with fast and affordable shipping.
+ShipBob’s robust customization options and unique services for importers help it stand out from the competition.

-ShipBob scored 4.73 out of 5 in our evaluation.
+ShipBob scored 4.47 out of 5 in our evaluation.
 The company performed well in all categories but lost points because it’s not Amazon SFP-eligible, although it does have Amazon fulfillment prep services (FBA).
-It was also docked slightly for its negative online reviews and customer service hours.
+It was also docked for negative online reviews, monthly minimum spending requirement, and customer service hours.

 A map of ShipBob’s fulfillment locations